stellalc7/beat-connection/README.md

 - Globe.GL for connecting beats

 ## Let me tell you a story
-Initially, I opted for the Spotify API as it sounded the most robust and reliable to allow users to input an artist they enjoy listening to.
-From their input, a related artist was fetched.
-The original goal was to discover similar artists to listen to around the world. artist name (i.e. user input) => artist id
+Initially, I opted for the Spotify API to fetch a related artist from an artist a user inputs.
+The original goal was to discover similar artists to listen to around the world.
+I quickly realized this idea was not as straightforward as I had imagined. artist name (i.e. user input) => artist id
 ```
 // SPOTIFY API CALL